-Tomato suckers, or side shoots, are the growth that appears in the crotch between the stem and a branch.
-(See photo at right.)
-If left to grow, they will become another main stem with branches, flowers, fruit and more suckers of their own.
+Tomato suckers or side shoots are the growths that appear in the junction between the stem and a branch of a tomato plant call the "axil".
+When left to grow, tomato plant suckers will become another main stem with branches, flowers, fruit, and even more suckers of their own.

-- When You Should Prune Tomato Suckers Tomatoes are categorized as either determinate or indeterminate, depending on their growth habit.
+Tomatoes are categorized as either determinate or indeterminate, depending on their growth habit.
 Since indeterminate tomato plants can get extremely large and will keep producing tomatoes all season, they can handle some pruning.
 If you leave all the suckers to grow, your plants will become heavy and out-of-control.
 Keep in mind, though, that if you remove all of the suckers, the plant will be more compact and yield fewer tomatoes throughout the season, but they'll typically be bigger fruits.
 Pruning indeterminate tomatoes also allows more space for extra plants in the garden.

-In contrast, determinate varieties of tomatoes don’t really require any pruning at all.
-Determinate tomatoes tend to be more compact.
-They reach a certain height and then stop growing.
-They don’t usually set their fruit until the branches are pretty much fully grown and then they set their fruit all at once.
-Since no new fruit will be developing after pruning, nothing is gained by trimming off the tomato suckers on these types of plants.
+In contrast, determinate varieties of tomatoes don’t require any pruning at all.
+These tomato plants are naturally more compact; they're genetically programmed to reach a certain height and stop growing.
+They don’t usually set their fruit until the branches are fully grown, and then they set their fruit within a pretty short window.
+Since no new fruit will develop after pruning, nothing is gained by trimming off the tomato suckers on these types of plants.

-The earlier you prune out the suckers, the easier it is.
-Small leaves and 2-4" stems can be snapped off with your finger.
-Stems thicker than a pencil should be cut out with pruners, to avoid damaging the plant.
+The earlier you prune the tomato suckers, the easier it is.
+Small leaves and two-to-four-inch stems can be snapped off with your bare hands.
+Stems thicker than a pencil should be cut out with sharp pruning shears to avoid damaging the plant.
 Make sure to clean your pruners with an alcohol wipe between plants to avoid spreading any disease among plants.

 As long as you have a strong main stem, it’s fine to leave a few suckers on the plant.